Skip to main content

 Travelling within Germany

-German transportation runs with German efficiency, and getting around the country is a snap - although you'll need to pay top price for top speed.
-The most popular options by far are to rent a car, or take the train.
-If the train is too expensive for you, travelling by arranged ride-sharing is often a viable alternative in Germany.
+German transportation runs with German efficiency, and getting around the country is relatively easy, although you'll need to pay top price for top speed.
+The most popular options by far are to rent a car or take the train.
+If the train is too expensive for you, travelling by arranged ridesharing is often a viable alternative in Germany.
 Domestic flights are mainly used for business, with the train being a simpler and often (but not always) cheaper alternative for other travel.

 Germany offers a fast and, if booked in advance, affordable railway system that reaches most parts of the country.
 Unless you travel by car, rail is likely to be your major mode of transport.
 Crossing Germany from Munich in the south to Hamburg in the north will usually take around 6 hours, while driving by car will take around 8 hours.